Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

 ## Begin Transaction

-The `begin_transaction` statement in SurrealDB ORM marks the beginning of a transaction.
+The `begin_transaction` statement in Surreal ORM marks the beginning of a transaction.
 It sets the context for a series of database operations that should be treated as a single atomic unit.
 By starting a transaction, you can ensure the integrity and consistency of your database operations.